 Troffer lighting (aka recessed troffer lighting) is a term that is often used to describe indoor lighting fixtures that are mounted within a ceiling or ceiling grid, hence the term “recessed.”
 Typical fixture sizes include 1x4 troffers, 2x2 troffers, and 2x4 troffers.
-This type of interior lighting is located in a range of building types and workplace usage, and commonly used to provide illumination for commercial lighting, industrial lighting, retail lighting, warehouse lighting, and classroom lighting applications.
+This type of interior lighting is located in a range of building types and workplace usage, and is commonly used to provide illumination for commercial lighting, industrial lighting, retail lighting, warehouse lighting, and classroom lighting applications.

 Below are a few image examples of troffer lighting applications.
 The below photos are by no means representative of all the types of 1x4 troffer, 2x2 troffer, and 2x4 troffer applications, they are just a quick visual sample.

-Most existing Recessed Troffer lighting applications utilize fluorescent lamps such as T12 bulbs, T8 bulbs, and on occasion T5 bulbs.
+Most existing recessed troffer lighting applications utilize fluorescent lamps such as T12 bulbs, T8 bulbs, and, on occasion, T5 bulbs.

 Here are some comparison blogs you can read to learn about the differences in these types of fluorescent lights:

 The performance of fluorescent tubes within troffer lighting applications will vary based on the type of existing fluorescent lamp.
 T12 and T8 fluorescent tubes are the most common types of lamps used in fluorescent light fixtures.
 Lamp performance varies drastically between T8 bulbs and T12 bulbs, and the manufacturer of these lamps can be indicative of the quality.
-From a lighting performance perspective, the fact that Recessed Troffers utilize multiple tubes per fixture is the primary cause of performance issues.
+From a lighting performance perspective, the fact that recessed troffers utilize multiple tubes per fixture is the primary cause of performance issues.
 As individual lamps fail within a fixture, the performance and aesthetics of the fixture are reduced.
 In addition, most fluorescent lighting applications are NOT dimmable, so a user is unable to adapt if performance requirements change within a given space.

 As we discussed earlier, the way LEDs generate light and progress through their functional life results in a much longer operating life compared to a conventional fluorescent light.
 LED troffer lifetimes range from 50,000 to 150,000 hours and can have up to a 10 year manufacturer warranty.
-Since LED Light Fixtures are not negatively affected by frequent on/off cycles, maintenance costs are reduced in those environments when the LED ceiling lights are used.
-For a typical warehouse lighting or commercial lighting space, end users can expect to realize up to $2,952 in maintenance cost savings over the course of 3 years.
+Since LED light fixtures are not negatively affected by frequent on/off cycles, maintenance costs are reduced in those environments when the LED ceiling lights are used.
+For a typical warehouse lighting or commercial lighting space, end users can expect to realize up to $2,952 in maintenance cost savings over the course of three years.